Ivordir/Okolors/README.md

 So, loading avif images requires having `aom` on your system (e.g., [Arch package](https://archlinux.org/packages/extra/x86_64/aom/)).

-## Performance: ~~blazingly~~ smolderingly fast

-Despite using k-means which is more accurate but slower than something like median cut quantization, Okolors still seems to be decently fast.
-For example, for a 1920x1080 jpeg image on my hardware, Okolors takes about 100-200ms to complete using the default options.
-(15-50ms of this time is simply loading the image from disk and decoding it.)
-The plan is to reduce this time further by implementing multi-threading and/or possibly SIMD once [portable-simd](https://github.com/rust-lang/rust/issues/86656) becomes stable.

-(Benchmarks will hopefully come soon as well!)

 # Examples

 Let's use the following photo for the examples below.